NCAR/DART/observations/obs_converters/README.md

 The DART system comes with several types of location modules for computing distances appropriately.
 Two of the ones most commonly used are for data in a 1D system and for data in a 3D spherical coordinate system.
-All the programs here assume the *location/threed\_sphere/location\_mod.f90* 3D sphere location module is being used.
+Most of the programs here assume the *location/threed\_sphere/location\_mod.f90* 3D sphere location module is being used.